Bob Avellini: Professional career

 In 1984, with the Bears starting 2–0, Jim McMahon was injured and Mike Ditka inserted Avellini as the starter for a road game against the Green Bay Packers.
 Avellini had started only five games since the end of the 1978 season.
 The Bears mustered little offense with Avellini at the controls, but still managed to edge the Packers 9–7.
 Chicago struggled the next week as they were soundly beaten by the Seattle Seahawks 38–9.
-This resulted in Avellini being cut from the Bears’ roster by Ditka, ending his decade-long tenure with Chicago.
+This resulted in Avellini being cut from the Bears' roster by Ditka, ending his decade-long tenure with Chicago.
 Avellini signed with the New York Jets in mid-November, where he ended his playing career after the 1984 season.
 The Jets released him before the 1985 season.
 The Bears, meanwhile, went to the NFC Championship game in 1984 and won Super Bowl XX in 1985.
-Avellini made a brief comeback in 1986 with the Dallas Cowboys, starting three preseason games, but was released as the final cut.
+Avellini made a brief comeback in 1986 with the Dallas Cowboys, starting three preseason games, but was released at the final cut deadline.

 Legal troubles

 In May 2009, Avellini was arrested for driving under the influence and acquitted for the third time.
 He had been convicted of the offense in 2002.
 In October 2013, a DuPage County grand jury indicted Avellini on felony drunken driving charges a week after his sixth DUI-related arrest since 2002.
 On November 19, 2014, Avellini was sentenced to 18 months in prison for his 3rd DUI.
-Avellini declared bankruptcy on February 27, 2012 listing debts of more than $2.2 million and assets of $1.3 million.
+Avellini declared bankruptcy on February 27, 2012, listing debts of more than $2.2 million and assets of $1.3 million.

-On November 20, 2014, Avellini was sentenced to 18 months in prison for aggravated DUI.
+Personal life and death

-Personal life
+Avellini was actively involved in a number of Chicago area charitable organizations.
+Along with a real estate career, he appeared on several Chicago radio and television sports shows.

-Avellini is actively involved in a number of Chicago area charitable organizations and despite his professional real estate career has been on the air at several Chicago radio and television sports shows.
+Avellini died from pancreatic cancer on May 4, 2024, at the age of 70.